 Visual Illustrations provides a meaning inherent to how we understand our ideas and with Kosmik, this sense of meaning-making can become a part of every Knowledge Worker in the digital-verse.

 The creation and navigation flow of Kosmik is disjunct from Roam.

 *Files can be imported in Kosmik, and (whenever meaningful) we generate a representation of the file for you to work with.
 The files must be opened from within Kosmik to edit and see changes reflected in representation.

 In my workflow, Kosmik’s Universe is the Playground.
 I constantly retrieve notes from my Roam Knowledge Base and start throwing them onto the surface.
 I’ve an iPad that allows me to be more physical with the Universe as I annotate, move objects around with my finger and start realizing a [mind map sort of a thing] to my essay.
 Here, I wouldn’t be surprised if these visuals eventually start making their way into a few essays.

-Any creative work tends to be a product of some ideas that simmers within your unconscious mind.
-These are weaved together by your intuition in interesting ways and come out of you in an almost magical moment of creative flow.
-Here, Kosmik will inject novel visual images of the knowledge you care about into your intuition; first-slowly and then all-at-once, as you get immersed into the playground of Kosmik Universe.
+Any creative work tends to be a emergent product of some ideas that simmers within your unconscious mind.
+These are weaved together by your intuition in interesting ways and emerge out of you in an almost magical moment of creative flow.
+Kosmik effectively gives you a new instrument for Weaving.
+As a result, Kosmik will inject novel visual images of the knowledge you care about into your intuition; first-slowly and then all-at-once, as you get immersed into the playground of Kosmik Universe.